nemanjaandjelkovic/jobrunrrbt/README.md

 | Failed | Jobs that ran in to some sort of error and did not finish processing successfully.| They can be edited, reenqueued and deleted. |
 | Deleted | Jobs that were automatically deleted by the system, or deleted by the user. |They can be searched.|

-Dashboard also allows user preview of jobs that are in database, as well as options to configure them.
-This includes changing scheduled time where applicable as well as package,class,method and arguments.
+The dashboard also allows user preview of jobs that are in the database, as well as options to configure them.
+This includes changing scheduled times where applicable, as well as package, class, method and arguments.
-There is also an option to batch reenqueue jobs by providing csv with job id's.
+There is also an option to batch reenqueue jobs by providing CSV with job id's.
 ## Installation and Configuration
 The easiest way to install application and dashboard is with docker.